-Twins developed from a single zygote that split into two equal halves, each independently growing into an individual but having the same sex and genetic constitution as the other
+Monozygotic twins are twins that developed from a single zygote.
+Etymologically, the term is derived from mono, meaning “one”, and zygotic, from zygote (from zugoun, meaning “to join”).
+The zygote splits into two equal halves, each independently growing into an individual with the same sex and genetic constitution as the other.

 Twins refer to the two offspring that are brought forth by the same pregnancy and birth.
 Twins may be monozygotic (or identical) or dizygotic (fraternal).
-Monozygotic twins are twins that develop from one zygote and splits, forming two embryos.
+Monozygotic twins are twins that develop from one zygote that splits, forming two embryos.
 They are always of the same sex, i.e. both males or both females.
-They have the same genetic constitution.
-They have the same blood groups.
-They are physically alike.
-They would also exhibit identical psychological and mental characteristics.
-Thus, they are also called identical twins.
+(Ref.
+1) They have the same genetic constitution.
+(Ref.
+2) They have the same blood groups.
+They are physically alike or identical; thus, they are also called “identical twins”.
+(Ref.
+1)

-1 Illmensee, K., Levanduski, M., Vidali, A., Husami, N., and Goudas, V. T. (February 2009).
+- Illmensee, K., Levanduski, M., Vidali, A., Husami, N., and Goudas, V. T. (February 2009).
 “Human embryo twinning with applications in reproductive medicine”.
 Fertil.
 Steril.
 93 (2): 423–7.

 - Do Identical Twins Have the Same DNA? – BioTechniques.
 (2018, November 26).
 BioTechniques. https://www.biotechniques.com/omics/not-so-identical-twins/ (Monozygotic twins can still be phenotypically different.)

 ©BiologyOnline.
 Content provided and moderated by BiologyOnline Editors.